 When you apply for a mortgage loan, the loan officer estimates a closing date.
 You have a say in the final closing date for the loan — you just have to ensure that it's also convenient for the seller and your real estate agent.
-Consider what is the best time of the month to close on a mortgage before you set a date with your lender.
+Consider the best time of the month to close on a house before you set a date to finalize your mortgage with your lender.

 End of the Month

-Since you're required to pay prepaid interest for each day of the remainder of the closing month, the best time of month to close when buying a new home is toward the end of the month.
+Since you're required to pay prepaid interest for each day of the remainder of the closing month, closing at the end of the month is the best time of month to close when buying a new home.
 The closer to the end of the month you close, the less you have to pay in prepaid interest.
-However, make sure the closing is before the month ends — if you wait until the first you could end up having to pay 30 or 31 full days of prepaid interest.
+However, make sure the closing is before the month ends.
+If you wait until the first of the next month, you could end up having to pay 30 or 31 full days of prepaid interest.

 When Refinancing to a Lower Rate

 Note that the best day to close is different and a bit more complicated when you refinance the mortgage.
 Firstly, understand that after you refinance a loan it officially begins when the old bank receives the funds in hand to pay off your old loan.
 The process can take a week or more after closing to finally begin.
 Secondly, if you're refinancing to a lower cost interest rate, the earlier in the month you start the new loan the better.
 The sooner you start the new loan, the fewer days you have to pay the higher interest cost.
 The best day to close when refinancing is early in the month.

 When Is the First Full Payment Due?